Contact your local Pollution Prevention Assistance (PPA) representative to see if you qualify.

 - Arrange your own financing to purchase and replace your equipment.

-- Schedule your PERC machine decommissioning with one of our Product Replacement Program team members.
-We must be on site to witness your decommissioning process from start to end.
+- Schedule your PERC machine decommissioning by emailing our Product Replacement Program team.
+We must be on-site to witness your decommissioning process from start to end.

 - Lastly, meet once more with your PPA representative to finalize your paperwork.